Mathics3/mathics-development-guide/docs/developing-code/extending/tutorial.rst

 In this guide we will show how to Extend Mathics with Python code.

-We'll start out with a simple "Hello, World" function and modify that.
+We'll start out with a simple "Hello, World!" function and modify that.

 .. toctree::
    :maxdepth: 2